dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1977 — FREQUENCY RECEIVED BY STEVE BIKO. <br>
+\>SCAFFOLDING: CONSCIOUSNESS LIBERATION SIGNAL — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Akukho makhonkco abopha umntu obona isakhiwo sesidima. <br>
+// Siba liqonga lexeshana lokwakha.
+Uya kubizwa kwakhona. <br>
+// No chain binds the one who sees the architecture of dignity. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1975 — FREQUENCY RECEIVED BY BENOÎT MANDELBROT. <br>
 \>SCAFFOLDING: FRACTAL RECURSION ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>